Ronan Hale: 2019 season

 It was announced on 1 August 2019 that Hale had signed an 18-month contract with Dublin club St Patrick's Athletic, given the number 25 shirt, keeping him at the club until the end of the 2020 season.
-Hale made his debut the following day away to Cork City, coming off the bench for Ciaran Kelly in the 74th minute before scoring a 91st-minute winner to secure all 3 points for his new side with a 1–0 win.
-He went on to finish the season with 9 appearances in all competitions and one goal.
+Hale made his debut the following day away to Cork City, coming off the bench for Ciarán Kelly in the 74th minute before scoring a 91st-minute winner to secure all three points for his new side with a 1–0 win.
+He went on to finish the season with nine appearances in all competitions and one goal.

 2020 season

 Hale started the 2020 season off well, scoring an excellent goal in a 5–1 win pre-season friendly over Cobh Ramblers on 16 January 2020, dribbling past two defenders before finishing into the bottom right corner.
 Two days later he scored a penalty in a 6–0 win against Fermoy in a friendly.
-He finished a pre-season in top form, scoring 2 goals against Athlone Town and the winner against Galway United to make it 5 goals in 5 games.
+He finished a pre-season in top form, scoring two goals against Athlone Town and the winner against Galway United to make it five goals in five games.
 He scored on his first start of the season, opening the scoring in a 2–0 win over Sligo Rovers at The Showgrounds.
 It was announced on 1 August 2020, exactly one year since he joined the club, that Hale had departed to sign for Larne of the NIFL Premiership.